wkolowski/Type-Theory-Wishlist/README.md

 end
 ```

-Modules can use prototypes too, but this time we should put them at the top of the module.
+Modules can use prototyping too, but this time we should put them at the top of the module.

 ```
 translateX (n : Nat) (p : (x y z : Nat)) : (x y z : Nat) :=
 module
-  inherit p
+  prototype p

   x : Nat => p.x + n
 end